 By Naomi Millner

-The following blog post was initially posted to the Bristol 24-7 news site and can be found here.
+The following blog post was initially posted to the Bristol 24-7 news site.

 In the past couple of weeks, an issue that has long been an issue has hit a ‘tipping point’ in terms of public awareness.
 It’s strange when this happens.
 Suddenly the language of ‘crisis’ proliferates.
 Suddenly everyone wants to know what they can do to help.
 Historically, it’s often been images of suffering children that either provoke such tipping points, or channel them to a wider audience.
 Perhaps it is the powerlessness of a baby in the face of indifferent natural or political forces that brings this rise out of us.
 Or perhaps it makes a far-off struggle suddenly feel very near.